Your expert guide to what to do in Aracena

 📌 The ruined castle and church are visible from almost everywhere in the town and the very first glimpse of the castle on its craggy hill will take your breath away as you enter town.

-📌 Most people who visit Aracena are interested in good food and exploring the gorgeous surrounding Sierra de Aracena.
+📌 The food: most people who visit Aracena are interested in good food and exploring the gorgeous surrounding Sierra de Aracena.

 Where is Aracena?